Banuba/agora-plugin-filters-ios/README.md

 # Getting Started

-1. Get the following:
-(a) the latest Banuba SDK archive,
-(b) Banuba trial client token.
+1. Get the following Banuba trial client token.
 To receive a trial token or a full commercial licence from Banuba - please fill in our form on [form on banuba.com](https://www.banuba.com/face-filters-sdk) website, or contact us via [info@banuba.com](mailto:info@banuba.com).

-2. Copy the reseived `BanubaEffectPlayer.xcframework` from `BanubaEffectPlayer -> bin` to `agora-plugin-filters-ios -> BanubaFilters -> Frameworks`.
+2. Execute 'pod install' to get the Banuba SDK.

 3. Open the BanubaAgoraFilters.xcworkspace file in Xcode.